TiesdeKok/acctg-579B-python-for-business-research/setup-python.md

 * Python 3.6+ (for new installations we will use 3.9)
 * Anaconda Distribution
-* Jupyter Notebooks + Jupyter Lab
+* Jupyter Lab/Notebook

 We will also use a large collection of third-party Python packages and libraries.
 A full list can be found in the [`environment.yml`](https://github.com/TiesdeKok/acctg-579b/blob/master/environment.yml) file.

 ---

-## Some important remarks:
+## A few common questions:

 > But I already have Python installed on my computer, I surely don't need to do all this?

 I'd like everyone to complete the steps, even if you already have Python set up on your computer.
 Doing so will make sure that everyone has the same setup, this makes solving technical issues a lot more managable.
 You can have multiple Python installations / Conda environments on your computer, so you don't need to uninstall your current setup.

 One exception is if you already have a Python 3.6+ version of Anaconda installed on your computer, in that case you can skip step 1.

 > Do I have to use Jupyter?
 I'd much rather use tool ....

 There are many ways to write Python code and ultimately I recommend you to use whatever you want.
-However, I would appreciate it if you could use Jupyter Lab or Jupyter Notebooks during this Python course.
+However, I'd prefer if you could use Jupyter Lab or Jupyter Notebooks during this Python course.
 This makes it easier for everyone to work together and also makes it easier to solve technical problems as they arise.
-The material is not specific to Jupyter so after the course you switch back to whatever tool you prefer without any problem.
+The material is not specific to Jupyter so after the course you switch back to whatever tool you prefer without problems.

 > I keep getting errors?!
 What do I do...

 Some of you might encounter problems when following the steps below, but don't worry, I am here to help!
-Please message me on Discord or contact me via email and I will come to your rescue as soon as possible! :)
+Please email me and I will come to your rescue as soon as possible! :)

 > Everything that you show is on Windows, but I am on Mac OS / Linux?